haacked/haacked.com/_posts/2020/2020-03-09-geographically-distributed-teams.markdown

 One concern many people express with geographically distributed work is that progress on a project will be slower.
 This is a valid concern.

 In my experience, it often is the case that a single thread of work does take longer when the people working on it are in very different timezones.
 It's unavoidable.
 People need feedback on their work.
-If I (living in Bellevue, Washington) finish a piece of code and push it up into a PR, I'm going to have to wait till the next day if my teammate is in Australia.
+If I (living in Bellevue, Washington) finish a piece of code and push it up into a PR, I'm going to have to wait until the next day if my teammate is in Australia.

 So how do you collaborate effectively with people in different time zones?
 The truth is, it's not easy.
 I've worked closely with employees who were awake while I was asleep and asleep while I was awake.
 The answer isn't a giant pile of caffeine and work all the damn time.
 That's unsustainable.